OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Update the manifest

 The manifest for an add-in controls how it appears in Outlook.
-It defines the way the add-in appears in the add-in list, the buttons that appear on the ribbon, and it sets the URLs for the HTML and JavaScript files used by the add-in.
+It defines the way the add-in appears in the add-in list and the buttons that appear on the ribbon, and it sets the URLs for the HTML and JavaScript files used by the add-in.

 #### Specify a support page